iamchrissmith/voting-bloc/README.md

     - [ ] and put their name forward to run (i.e. change their type into Candidate)
   - [ ] Candidates can do all of the above and
      - [ ] have access to edit their candidate profile
+  - Admins can Delete all
+   - [ ] users,
+   - [ ] candidates, and
+   - [ ] elections.
-  - [ ] Admins can CRUD all users, candidates, and elections.
-In creating/editing an election, admins can add users/candidates to the ballot
+   - [ ] In creating/editing an election, admins can add users/candidates to the ballot

 ## Elections
 - [ ] Multiple elections can be added, voted in and have their results reported